 Beyond job creation, the Job Composer allows you to submit, stop, and delete your existing jobs.
 Like the Active Jobs menu, you can filter and sort the available jobs.

-noVNC allows users to interact with the cluster in a desktop environment from a web browser.
-In situations where you require a graphical user interface (GUI), you should choose this option for your interactive session.
+noVNC allows users to interact with the cluster in a graphical desktop environment from within a web browser. noVNC is particularly useful when you require a graphical X11 application.
 Be aware that while most browsers support noVNC, outdated or uncommon browsers may not function.
-Please try to use Chrome, Firefox, Edge, or Safari when running noVNC interactive sessions on the cluster.
+Please use Chrome, Firefox, Edge, or Safari when using noVNC interactive sessions.

-To launch a noVNC interactive session, login to OpenOnDemand.
+To launch a noVNC session, log in to OpenOnDemand.
 In the dashboard, select “Interactive Apps” from the top-left of the window.
 In the dropdown menu, select “ACF Desktop.”
-That will open the session submission form depicted in Figure 5.1.
+That will open the session submission form depicted in Figures 5.1 and 5.2..

 Launching Jupyter Notebook